-Theft is the most frequent cause of loss, but it is also the type of loss that good prevention most dramatically affects.
-In other words, the level of risk varies greatly between equipment owners who take certain precautions and those who do not.
+Theft accounts for the highest number of losses when compared to other risks.
+However, it's also the most reversible threat when proper protocols and procedures are in effect.
+In other words, the level of risk varies greatly between equipment owners who take certain precautions and those who don't.
 Equipment owners can reduce the likelihood of theft and improve the chances of recovery by taking simple preventive steps that are both cost-effective and measurable.